58 Movies Like The Perks of Being a Wallflower (2012)

 Staff & contributors

 Chasing the feel of watching The Perks of Being a Wallflower ?
-Here are the movies we recommend you watch after The Perks of Being a Wallflower (2012).
+Here are the movies we recommend you watch right after.

 This coming-of-age story based on the bestseller by the same name starts fun but veers towards darker territory.
 It's about a high-schooler who makes two older friends, played perfectly by Ezra Miller and Emma Watson.
 But as he gets closer to one of them, his anxieties and past trauma come to the surface.
 The impressive depth to which the makers of The Perks of Being a Wallflower were able to take it is what elevates it to greatness.
 It's the perfect mix between easy and challenging.
 If there is ever such a thing, it's this movie.